2.1 Understand the social environment of road transport and the rules governing it

 AETR (Accord Européen sur les Transports Routiers)

-The AETR rules were aligned with the EC 561/2006 in September 2010, therefore the rules governing drivers’ hours are mostly the same as the EU rules, but there has been a drift between the EU and AETR rules since then.
+The AETR rules were aligned with the EC 561/2006 in September 2010, therefore the rules governing drivers’ hours are mostly the same as the EU/TCA rules, but there has been a drift between the EU and AETR rules since then.
 At the time of writing, the AETR rules have not been aligned to the EU 2020/1054 regulations, which amend EC 561/2006 and EU 165/2014.
 Where there are differences between EU and AETR rules, this will be noted in the relevant section.

-As the UK is no longer in the EU, a driver’s journey to, from, in and through the EU, EEA, Switzerland and/or AETR countries, falls under AETR rules (so long as the vehicle is not registered in EU, EEA or Switzerland).
-If the vehicle is registered in the EU, EEA or Switzerland, then a driver’s journey solely in the EU, EEA and/or Switzerland falls under EU rules, whilst a journey to, from or through any AETR country would fall under AETR rules.
+(If the vehicle is registered in the EU, EEA or Switzerland, then a driver’s journey solely in the EU, EEA and/or Switzerland falls under EU regulations, whilst a journey to, from or through any other AETR country would fall under AETR rules – except when TCA rules apply.)

 Maximum daily driving